36 Water vapor and condensates

 \[ \begin{align} c_i &= \frac{\Delta t}{2}\frac{\alpha_{i + \frac{1}{2}, i}W_{i + 1/2}^{(n + 1)}}{V_{i + 1}},\\ d_1 &= 1 - \frac{\Delta t}{2}\alpha_{\frac{3}{2}, 1}\frac{W_{3/2}^{(n + 1)}}{V_1},\\ d_i &= 1 + \frac{\Delta t}{2}\frac{\alpha_{i - \frac{1}{2}, i}W_{i - 1/2}^{(n + 1)} - \alpha_{i + \frac{1}{2}, i}W_{i + 1/2}^{(n + 1)}}{V_i},\\ d_{N_L} &= 1 + \frac{\Delta t}{2}\frac{\alpha_{N_L - \frac{1}{2}, N_L}W_{N_L - 1/2}^{(n + 1)}}{V_{N_L}},\\ e_i &= -\frac{\Delta t}{2}\alpha_{i + \frac{1}{2}, i + 1}\frac{W_{i + 1/2}^{(n + 1)}}{V_i}. \end{align} \]

-Limiters serve the purpose of maintaining upper bounds for flows.
-These upper bounds usually refer to the fact that mass densities resulting from the flows cannot be negative, as this would be unphysical.
-For tracers with very variable densities, this can occur purely through advection.
-Since limiters are numerical interventions that cannot be derived purely from physical laws, the numerics must be constructed in such a way that they have to be called as rarely as possible and, if they do, the interventions are as small as possible.
+Limiters are used to enforce bounds on fluxes.
+In practice, these bounds usually reflect the requirement that mass densities resulting from the fluxes must not become negative, since negative densities are unphysical.
+For tracers with strongly varying densities, this can occur through advection alone.
+Because limiters are numerical interventions that cannot be derived purely from physical laws, the numerics should be designed so that limiters are invoked as rarely as possible and, when invoked, apply only minimal corrections.

-After advection, diffusion and phase transitions, it is possible for negative densities to arise despite the limiter.
-These must be set to zero at the end of the time step.
-Although this violates conservation of mass, there is no alternative.
+After advection, diffusion, and phase transitions, negative densities may still occur despite the limiter.
+These must be reset to zero at the end of the time step.
+Although this violates mass conservation, there is no practical alternative.

 If the air is supersaturated at time $t$, a phase transition from gaseous to liquid or from gaseous to solid occurs until the air is saturated.
 If the air is undersaturated and cloud water or cloud ice is still present, the phase transition takes place in the other direction.
 For modeling it is assumed that after a time step of length $\Delta t$ the air is saturated, i.e